akuity/kargo/docs/docs/15-concepts.md

   # ...
 ```

-An `Environment` resource's `spec` field further decomposes into three main
+An `Environment` resource's `spec` field further decomposes into two main areas
-areas of concern:
+of concern:

 * Subscriptions

 * Promotion mechanisms

-* Health checks

 The following sections will explore each of these in greater detail.